-The fee for induction is $75, which includes a $50 fee to join the national organization and a $25 chapter fee.
+The fee for induction is $85, which includes fee to join the national organization and chapter fee.
 With the fee you will receive a Phi Kappa Phi pin and a medallion that you can wear at your graduation ceremony or other honorary events.

 What are the eligibility requirements for Phi Kappa Phi?